 For people who prefer guaranteed returns, an option to consider for your child’s education is an endowment plan.
 Generally, the returns would be 3 – 4% per annum and there are plans that only require payment for 5 to 15 years.
 The plan is fully paid until the child enters university at age 21 for boys and 19 for girls.
 If you prefer investments for your child’s education, you can get typical returns of 6 – 9%.

-During my growing up years, my mother was most concerned about whether I could do well enough get into a local university.
-She started an endowment plan as she was very risk averse and wanted to set aside a portion of her monthly income for our education fees in the university.
+During my growing up years, my mother was most concerned about whether I could do well enough to get into a local university.
+She started an endowment plan as she was very risk-averse and wanted to set aside a portion of her monthly income for our education fees in the university.